rht-labs/tech-exercise/docs/slides/content/estimation.md

 #### _Relative Estimation_
 In 60 seconds ⏱...

-* Individually - write as many fruits as you can think of the wilder and weirder the better
+* Individually, write down as many fruits as you can think of, the wilder and weirder the better.

 ### Exercise - Fruit Salad 🥗
 #### _Relative Estimation_
 * As a Team
-  * Move the fruit to one single list and remove duplicates
+  * Combine the fruits into a single list and remove duplicates.
-  * Create rows on a board and label them 1,2,3,5,8,13
+  * Create rows on a board and label them 1, 2, 3, 5, 8, and 13.
-  * Relative Estimate your fruit based in how hard is to peel and cut each fruit
+  * Perform a Relative Estimate of your fruits based on how hard is to peel and cut each fruit.